 - Divide the dough into 6-8 equal-sized balls.
 Roll out one portion of the dough into a circle of 4″ diameter.

 - Apply a little oil, and place one mixture ball in the center of the dough circle.
 Bring together all the sides in the center and seal tightly.

 - Roll out again into a circle of 6″ diameter with the help of some flour.

 - Heat a pan.
 Roast rolled circles from both sides.
 Apply a little oil on both sides, and roast until golden brown.

 - Repeat with the remaining dough and filling to make more parathas.
-Serve hot with your favorite pickle and raita.
+Serve hot with your favorite chutney, pickle and raita.

 - Instead of spinach puree, you can also use finely chopped spinach for making aloo palak paratha.